 To receive a zoning variance, a property must be unique.
+Maryland cases have used the terms "unique," "unusual," and "peculiar" to describe this step in the variance analysis.
+We made clear in Cromwell that these words are used more or less interchangeably to mean "unusual."
+102 Md.
+App. at 703.
 The uniqueness analysis examines the unusual characteristics of a specific property in relation to the other properties in the area, and the nexus between those unusual characteristics and the application of the aspect of the zoning law from which relief is sought.
 See Cromwell, 102 Md.
 App. at 719 ("[V]ariances should only be granted when the uniqueness or peculiarity of a subject property is not shared by the neighboring property and where the uniqueness of that property results in an extraordinary impact upon it by the operation of the statute.") (emphasis added).
 Stated another way:

-Where by reason of the exceptional narrowness, shallowness, or unusual shape of a specific property, or by reason of without justification, see infra Part I.D, found that zoning merger was inappropriate in this case, it proceeded to analyze each property individually.
+without justification, see infra Part I.D, found that zoning merger was inappropriate in this case, it proceeded to analyze each property individually.
 As we shall discuss, this analysis was incorrect.